Frequently Asked Questions

 What are grantees required to do during the grant period?

 In addition to advancing their organizational goals, grantees are asked to do an in-person check-in with the foundation 6 months into the grant period; write a story about their current work to be shared through their own, the Foundation’s, and any other appropriate media channels; and submit a final report on grant activities, learnings, outcomes, and feedback at the end of the grant period.

 When will the Foundation issue an RFP for the second round of Empowerment Fund Grants?

-At this time, we anticipate that we will release an RFP for the second round of Empowerment Grants in the summer of 2018.
-Please note, the parameters of that grant program will likely be different from this inaugural one.
-Grantees from the first round of funding will be able to apply for the second round if they meet the eligibility requirements of that funding initiative.
+At this time, we anticipate that we will release an RFP for a second round of Empowerment Grants in early 2019.
+Please note, the parameters of that grant program might differ from this inaugural one.
+Both applicants and grantees from the first round of funding will be able to apply for the second round if they meet the eligibility requirements of that funding initiative.